-Manchester stabbing suspect detained under mental health law
+Manchester stabbings suspect detained due to mental health

-LONDON (AP) - Police say the sole suspect in the stabbing of three people in the English city of Manchester on New Year’s Eve has been detained under the Mental Health Act.
+LONDON (AP) - The sole suspect in the New Year’s Eve stabbings of three people at a train station in the English city of Manchester has been detained under Britain’s Mental Health Act, police said.

+Police are treating the assault at Manchester’s Victoria Station late Monday as a terrorist attack.
+The train station is next to Manchester Arena, the site of a May 2017 suicide bombing that killed 22 people at a pop concert.

-Greater Manchester Police said in a statement late Tuesday night that the 25-year-old man arrested at the scene was assessed by medical staff before the decision was reached.
+Greater Manchester Police said in a statement that the 25-year-old man arrested at the scene was assessed by medical staff before the decision was reached.
+He is accused of stabbing a British Transport police sergeant and two others while shouting Islamic extremist slogans.

-Police are treating as the attack as a terrorist incident.
-They say the investigation is ongoing, and do not believe others are involved in the attack.

-The suspect has not been identified.
-He is accused of stabbing three people including a police sergeant at a Manchester rail station Monday night while shouting Islamic extremist slogans.
+The suspect has not been identified and police have not revealed their thinking on possible motives for the assault.

+Officials said verifying that he acted alone and without a support network was a key objective of the investigation being led by counterterrorism police.
+Officers searched the suspect’s home in Manchester for evidence.

 Copyright © 2019 The Washington Times, LLC.